- What is BPH?

 - Eliminating the need for post-surgery catheterization.

-What are the risks of the UroLift System treatment?
+What are the side effects of UroLift procedure?

 The National Institute for Health and Care Excellence (NICE) recommends the UroLift system for the treatment of lower urinary tract symptoms secondary to BPH in men above 50 years with a prostate volume less than 100 cm3 (Ray et al., 2016).